 - Health Services

 - Aviation / Engineering / Operations

 - Marketing & Public Relations

 - Corporate Services

-Central Operations provides 24/7 emergency aeromedical, essential primary health care and health education services throughout the rural and remote areas of South Australia and the lower half of the Northern Territory.
+Central Operations provides 24/7 emergency aeromedical, essential primary health care and health education services throughout the rural and remote areas of South Australia and the Northern Territory.